Trail Running for Beginners Guide: Gear, Training, and Safety Tips (2026)

 Pros: Genuinely lightweight (I weighed mine at 5.8 oz empty), two soft flasks included, surprisingly grippy chest clasps.
 Cons: Mesh retains odor after a few sweaty sessions, the rear pocket is awkward to access mid-run.

-When I started doing longer mountain runs, I upgraded to the Salomon Active Skin 8.
+When I started doing longer mountain runs, I upgraded to the WHITIN.
 It's $130, which stung, but the Sensifit construction genuinely doesn't bounce, even loaded with 1L of water and a windshell.
 I've put about 340 miles on mine over the last 11 months.

 Our recommended configuration for best results